archana7511/archana7511/README.md

 ### 🧑‍💻 About Me
 🚀 I'm a passionate developer with **1 year of experience** building dynamic web applications using **Python and Django**.
-💼 Currently working as a **Django Developer at Infodawn, Pathanamthitta**.
+💼 Currently working as a **python Developer at Infodawn, Pathanamthitta**.
 🌱 Continuously learning and upgrading my skills in **backend** and **full-stack development**.
 🤝 Looking to collaborate on **open-source Django or Python projects**.
 💬 Ask me about anything related to **Python, Django, or web development**.